AlicjaKucharczyk/alicjakucharczyk.github.io/docs/temporary-files/README.md

    ```

 2. **Execute the Modified Query**: Paste and execute this modified query in your PostgreSQL terminal.
 This will not only execute the query but also provide a detailed query plan.

-3. **Expected Query Plan Output**: Upon executing the modified query, you should see an output similar to the following:
+   Upon executing the modified query, you should see an output similar to the following:

    ```sql
        QUERY PLAN